Chapter 1: The Price of Freedom

 Waving farewell to the twin-tailed fox, the hedgehog turned back and strode out of the cave to face the crowds of soldiers, vehicles and mechs that awaited him.
-Outside, he bent down into a runner’ starting position, tensed up and then shot off like a bullet in a flash of steel and blue fur through the rocky outcroppings.
+Outside, he bent down into a runner’s starting position, tensed up and then shot off like a bullet, a flash of steel and blue fur tearing through the rocky outcroppings.

-He zipped up to the top of a tall spire that overlooked the area.
+He soon zipped up to the top of a tall spire that overlooked the area.
 Keeping low to the ground so that he wouldn’t be detected, he scanned the horizon.
 From a few hundred feet away, he saw soldiers by the droves marching towards the ridge where Tails hid, each sporting coloured uniforms to denote their rank and status.
-Blue uniforms for grunts, green for platoon leaders, grey for sergeants and red for the higher ups.
-They were flanked by tanks and ‘Sweepers’: bipedal machines with large spikes for feet, high-caliber machine guns for arms and small anti-personnel missiles hidden inside the elongated, rectangular body that was parallel to the ground.
+Blue uniforms for grunts, green for platoon leaders, grey for sergeants and red for the higher-ups.
+They were flanked by tanks and ‘Sweepers’: bipedal machines with large spikes for feet, high-calibre machine guns for arms and small anti-personnel missiles hidden inside the elongated, rectangular body that was parallel to the ground.
 Attached to the back of the machines was a large motor that exuded greyish-yellow exhaust fumes.
-The ‘face’ of these machines consisted of a large intake grill with vertical slats of metal that opened and closed to make a frightening visage.
-The hedgehog squinted his eyes and saw, with remarkably enhanced vision, a model number etched into the burnished metal on the robot’s side: E-25.
+The ‘face’ of these machines consisted of a large intake grille with vertical slats of metal that opened and closed to make a frightening visage.
+The hedgehog squinted his eyes and saw – with his remarkably enhanced vision – a model number etched into the burnished metal on the robot’s side: E-25.

-Deep in the pit of his stomach however, he didn’t believe that for a second.
+Deep in the pit of his stomach, however, he didn’t believe that thought for a second.